Skip to main menu Skip to main content Skip to footer content

 Illustrated portrait.

 Khoo Zi Yun (Geraldine) Ang, Editorial Assistant, Letterform Archive Books (she/her), has far too many letters in her name(s), but is always hungry for more.
-A fervent lover of both the stories they can tell and the aesthetics they can shape, she is blissfully exploring their intersections here at the Archive and at UC Berkeley’s History of Art department.
+A fervent lover of both the stories they can tell and the aesthetics they can shape, she is blissfully exploring their intersections here at the Archive.
+She received her BA in Art History from UC Berkeley with high honors and the Departmental Citation in 2024.
 Her current favorite art pieces are Haegue Yang’s Towel Light Sculptures.
-Aside from words and art, she also loves her mother’s extra-spicy prawn noodles, zombie movies, and pretending that her soon-due honors thesis does not exist.
+Aside from words and art, she also loves her mother’s extra-spicy prawn noodles, zombie movies, and pretending that graduate school application deadlines are nonexistent.

 Portrait of Tom Bollier.